What the quantum software stack actually looks like today

 print(result.get_counts())

-Look, if this Quantum software stack stuff is eating up your dev hours, let me handle it.
-I’ve been wrestling with WordPress since the 4.x days.
+If the quantum software stack is eating your dev hours, hand it to me.
+I have been wrestling with WordPress since the 4.x days.

 author avatar